 - Support local craftspeople and businesses; - Participate in local events that are designed to enrich and supplement your site visit.
-This could include re-enactments, special shows, and other cultural activities.
+These could include re-enactments, special shows, and other cultural activities.

-The "DOs and DON'Ts" noted above are part not a comprehensive listing.
+The "DOs and DON'Ts" noted above are a partial, not a comprehensive, listing.
 Generally, it is important to keep in mind the three principles that were listed at the beginning of this document:

-- Sites are fragile and non-renewable.
-Destruction of a site results in the loss of physical materials and all information that can be obtained from that site. - Sites are part of a larger context that includes both the environment and local communities.
-Respect both. - Removal of any cultural materials is illegal and unethical.
+- 1. Sites are fragile and non-renewable.
+Destruction of a site results in the loss of physical materials and all information that can be obtained from that site. - 2.
+Sites are part of a larger context that includes both the environment and local communities.
+Respect both. - 3.
+Removal of cultural materials is usually illegal and always unethical.